Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \subsubsection{Fixed-length stochastic codes}

-We have also discussed only variable-length relative entropy codes and made no mention of fixed-length codes, i.e., where every codeword consists of the same number of bits.
+We have discussed only variable-length relative entropy codes and made no mention of fixed-length codes, i.e., those in which every codeword has the same number of bits.
 For finite, discrete channels, it is possible to construct fixed-length stochastic codes.
 However, once again, the rate of such codes will be much higher than that of a relative entropy code \cite{li2024channel}.
 Alternatively, we may require only that the code's output distribution be approximately $P_{Y \mid X = x}$, as measured by an appropriate statistical distance, such as total variation.
-A simple way to achieve this using a selection-sampler-based relative entropy code is to limit the number of samples the algorithm may examine; this is how these algorithms are implemented in practice.
-For an analysis of approximate samplers, see Chapter 4 of \cite{flamich2024data}.
+We discuss this in the upcoming \Cref{sec:approximate_stochastic_codes}.